 Compliance Assistance Centers

-The Compliance Assistance Centers (CAC) program is one of NCMS’s best-known and longest-standing initiatives.
+The Compliance Assistance Centers (CAC) program is one of NCMS’s longest-standing initiatives.
 The CACs are independent, industry-specific websites that provide key environmental compliance and best management practices information to help users understand environmental regulations at both the Federal and State levels.

-NCMS developed and currently manages multiple CAC and State Resource Locators (SRL).
+NCMS developed and currently manages multiple CAC and State Resource Locators (SRLs).
 The CACs and SRLs are funded through EPA grants and other sources.
 Each CAC covers a key industry sector, including construction, paints and coatings, transportation, metal finishing, healthcare, and many others.

 AGC/CICA (Associated General Contractors of America/Construction Industry Compliance Assistance